The Best Drywall Primer for the Money: free shipping? Wow, yes.

 - The drywall paper and the drywall compound (“mud”) are both porous surfaces but they absorb paint at different rates.
 If you do not equalize them with a primer made for this new wall, you will see the difference and it looks sloppy.

-High-quality primers are not that expensive and do not contain additives that are expensive.
+- High-quality primers are not that expensive and do not contain stain-blockers that jack up the price.
 Buy just what you need, as overkill will just be a waste of money.

-Important tip: With your drywall primer, use a quality roller, not a low-cost one!
-Cheap rollers shed lint onto your wall which will cause your wall to feel (and look) like sandpaper.
+Important tip: With your drywall primer, use a quality roller like this one, not a low-cost one!
+I like the long nap, but you may prefer the 1-inch, or 3/4-inch.
+Budget rollers shed lint onto your wall which will cause your wall to feel (and look) like sandpaper.
 Not only that but rollers are easy to clean.
-You can soak a good roller cover for days in water and let most of the primer or paint fall to the bottom of your bucket.
+You can soak a good roller cover for days in water and let most of the primer fall to the bottom of your bucket.
 You can then rinse and even put back on your roller frame to spin it dry.
 Easy.

-We use Purdy and Wooster wool/poly blend rollers.
+We use roller covers from Purdy and Wooster: wool/poly blend rollers.
 The wool gives it absorbancy and the polyester gives it longevity.
-We use a single roller all day, day after day.
-Read my other painting tips on tools that will save you time and money.
+We use this roller all day, day after day for months before it needs replacing.
+Just keep it clean between uses.